 We are excited to be open for business to host our beloved guests!
-On Tuesday, June 23, Rockland County entered Phase Three of re-opening.
+As of Tuesday, July 7, Rockland County entered Phase Four of re-opening.

 This phase allows for groups of up to 25 people to gather.
+Groups are invited to stay any number of days throughout a seven day week.
+Sojourners are invited to stay from Monday thru Friday.
 Known for our radical hospitality, we are adding newly devised safety and cleaning measures for groups of this size.
 We invite you to be in touch with our Guest Services Manager, Cynthia Lemoine - Germana, 845-786-5674 ext.
 122 to discuss how we can support your group's particular needs.

 Our re-opening is bittersweet because it comes with some sad news.
 Saturday, June 20, was a painful day as we made significant cuts to our staffing.
 We are deeply grateful for the way this was managed by the Presbyterian Mission Agency (PMA).
 The PMA kept our staff employed when we were forced to close in early March due to the COVID-19 pandemic.
 They have also provided financial support to our staff who were laid off.